vartikavr/trySubmit/README.md

 When an object is created by just copying the data of the original object, then it is called a shallow copy of the object.
 The data copied includes all the data members of the associated class.</br>
 By default, C++ performs shallow copy by implicitly creating a copy constructor and an overloaded assignment operator.</br>
 Shallow copy works well when our class is simple i.e. when the variables of the object are not dynamically allocated.
-If any variable of the original object is dynamically allocated, then the shallow copy will also reference to the `same` memory location.
+If any variable of the original object is dynamically allocated, then the shallow copy will also reference to the <em>`same`</em> memory location.
 Therefore, the changes made in one of the objects will be reflected on the other object also.

 <p align="center"> <img src="https://user-images.githubusercontent.com/61552413/135149241-49f25064-5ff7-4516-95e3-9f942d1d9792.png" height="350"> </p>